On decidable extensions of Propositional Dynamic Logic with Converse: Filtrations for fusions

+As we mentioned, for the logics $\LK{},~\logicts{T},~\LK{4},~\LS{4},~\LS{5}$, as well as for many others, strict filtrations are well-known, see e.g., \cite[Chapter 5]{Ch:Za:ML:1997}.
 In fact, there is a continuum of modal logics that admit strict filtration.
 In \cite{bezhanishvili2016stable}, a family of modal logics called {\em stable} was introduced.
-Logics $\logicts{T}$ or $\LK{}+\{\Di\top\}$ are examples of stable logics.
+Logics $\logicts{T}$ or $\LK{}+\{\Diamond\top\}$ are examples of stable logics.
 Every stable logic admits strict filtration, which follows from \cite[Theorem 7.8]{bezhanishvili2016stable}, and there are continuum many stable logics \cite[Theorem 6.7]{bezhanishvili2018stable}.

 \begin{remark} Stable logics were also used to construct decidable extensions of $\PDL$.
 Namely, in \cite{IlinAiML2016}, it was announced that extensions of $\PDL$ with axioms of stable logics have the finite model property.\later{DC with Nick and Ilin} \end{remark}